thersites-ac/hippokleides-glory-horse/README.md

     * it would be nice if `ClipManager::sync` were atomic, to roll back the deletion in the case of a download error
     * feature intake endpoint
     * image search by keyword (from deviantart, wikihow, google images, etc.)
+    * the logic in the ~feat command is now wrong